adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 __Test the server__

 Open your browser and put the address: `localhost:5000/api/heroes` you should see an empty list returned to you.
+Note: if the [Authorize] attribute is decorating a controller or an action then without a token it will return a 401 unauthorized response.
+See the Get JWT Token for more information.

 ## Configure the Client App